 Following her athletic passion, she became a head coach for an NCAA Division II collegiate men and women’s track & field and cross-country program, as well as, a coach for a handful of professional athletes.
 Ellakisha learned a lot about the complexities of the politics within sports from a different angle- the business side.
 She decided to channel her focus on the empowerment of the athlete by becoming an attorney for athlete advocacy, consequently, walking away from her then coaching position to pursue her journey.

-Connect and keep up with everything that Ellakisha is involved in right here on www.allaboutella.com.
-Subscribe to the site to be among the first to be alerted about inside news and events.
+Connect and keep up with everything Ellakisha is involved in right here on www.allaboutella.com.
+Subscribe to the site to be amongst the first to be alerted about inside news and events.